FizaMohammadd/AppVision-SQL-Analysis-of-Play-Store-Apps/README.md

 * Open the extracted folders:

+   * Datasets - contains apps.csv and apps_details.csv files

             * Load apps.csv and apps_details.csv into your SQL database

-   * /queries/ – contains SQL scripts with corresponding questions in comments
+   * queries – contains SQL scripts with corresponding questions in comments

-   * /outputs/ – contains result screenshots
+   * outputs – contains result screenshots

 Run queries one by one